turbot/guardrails-docs/docs/runbooks/enterprise-install/install-te/index.md

 **Turbot Guardrails Enterprise (TE)** is an AWS Service Catalog product that provides automated configuration and management of the infrastructure needed to run the enterprise version of Turbot Guardrails in your AWS account.

 TE is application layer of a Turbot Guardrails Enterprise deployment.
 Relies on the Turbot Guardrails Database (TED) and Foundation (TEF) products.
-Each TE installation deploys a new version of the Turbot software -- Every Turbot release requires a new TE version.
+Each TE installation deploys a new version of the Turbot software.

 ## Prerequisites